jasonbayton/11ty/_src/android/considerations-for-choosing-android-in-the-enterprise.md

 For end-users, hoping the organisation is opting not to sync personal data up to the EMM console is not good enough.
 Choose a platform that doesn’t permit this to begin with: Android.

-Check out this [dedicated article](https://www.brianmadden.com/opinion/BYOD-privacy-Dont-settle-for-less-than-Android-enterprise-in-2018) about BYOD and privacy for more on this topic.
+Check out [what can employers see on work profile devices?](/android/android-enterprise-faq/what-can-employers-see-work-profile/) for more on this topic.

 As Android 11 [relies on the work profile deployment scenario](/2020/02/android-enterprise-in-11-google-reduces-visibility-and-control-with-cope-to-bolster-privacy/) for enabling its work profiles on company owned devices deployment scenario, all of the above equally applies to COPE deployments on anything running Android 11 or later.